-A10.2.14.1 UN Number
+A4.3.14.1 UN Number

-Provide the UN Number (i.e. four-figure identification number of the substance or article) from the UN Recommendations on the Transport of Dangerous Goods Model Regulations.
+Provide the UN Number (i.e. four-figure identification number of the substance or article) from the UN Model Regulations 4.

-A10.2.14.2 UN Proper Shipping Name
+A4.3.14.2 UN Proper Shipping Name

-Provide the UN Proper Shipping Name from the UN Model Regulations Recommendations on the Transport of Dangerous Goods.
-For substances or mixtures the UN Proper Shipping Name, as identified in the UN Recommendations on the Transport of Dangerous Goods, should be provided in this subsection if it has not appeared as the GHS product identifier or national or regional identifiers.
+Provide the UN proper shipping name from the UN Model Regulations4.
+For substances or mixtures the UN proper shipping name should be provided in this sub-section if it has not appeared as the GHS product identifier or national or regional identifiers.

-A10.2.14.3 Transport hazard class(es)
+A4.3.14.3 Transport hazard class(es)

-Provide the transport hazard class (and subsidiary risks) assigned to the for those substances or mixtures according to the most predominant hazard that they present a hazard during transport in accordance with the UN Model Regulations.
-Recommendations on the Transport of Dangerous Goods.
+Provide the transport class (and subsidiary risks) assigned to the substances or mixtures according to the most predominant hazard that they present in accordance with the UN Model Regulations4.